 - secondary issues such as Down Syndrome, Cerebral Palsy, apraxia, dyspraxia are present

-- a child can imitate simple signs
+- a child has the ability to imitate simple signs

 - communication partners are there to support the use of sign

-My experience as a therapist has taught me sign does help.
+My experience as a therapist has taught me that sign does help.
 There is a natural relationship between gesture and speech.
 Our mouth is not the only part of our body connected to the words in our mind.
 Watch your own hands or the hands of a friend during conversation.
 Notice the way hands, arms, and fingers move in all sorts of directions as spoken words occur.

 The early use of sign takes the pressure off speech and buys time for it’s ultimate development.
 The good news is the vast majority of kids receiving therapy will eventually speak.
 In the end sign only hastens the acquisition of the spoken word.
 In the very unlikely event a child does not develop speech, the experience with sign serves as a foundation for language and bridge to other augmentative means for communication.
 Self-expression and the development of early language whether speech, sign or combinations of both will in the end only help a child’s ultimate acquisition of speech.